dandls/counterfactuals/tests/testthat/_snaps/Counterfactuals.md

     Assertion on 'feature_names' failed: Names must be a subset of {'var_num_1','var_num_2','var_fact_1','var_fact_2'}, but has additional elements {'non_in_data1','non_in_data2'}.

-# evaluate returns error if measures are not known

-    Assertion on 'measures' failed: Names must be a subset of {'dist_x_interest','dist_target','no_changed','dist_train'}, but has additional elements {'wrong_measure'}.

 # methods that require at least one counterfactuals are blocked when no counterfactuals found

     Assertion on 'self$data' failed: Must have at least 1 rows, but has 0 rows.